orgming/mingdemo/framework/cobra/site/content/completions/_index.md

 // Indicates that only directory names should be provided in file completion.
 // For example:
-//    return nil, cobra.ShellCompDirectiveFilterDirs
+//    return nil, ShellCompDirectiveFilterDirs
 // For flags, using MarkFlagDirname() is a shortcut to using this directive explicitly.
 //
 // To request directory names within another directory, the returned completions
 // should specify a single directory name within which to search.
 For example,
 // to complete directories within "themes/":
-//    return []cobra.Completion{"themes"}, cobra.ShellCompDirectiveFilterDirs
+//    return []string{"themes"}, ShellCompDirectiveFilterDirs
 //
 ShellCompDirectiveFilterDirs